passionlim/intensive/Script_HW_5th_week_3rd_day.md

 - Body2 : logic for functions of blog
 - Conc :

 When it comes to computer programs, we can divide them into 2 parts: data, logics.
 As for data, we can easily think of contents in computer programs such as text, photo, icon and videos.
-As for logics, we can explain them as a group of how to handle data.
+As for logics, we can explain them as a group of procedures which handle data.
 Let’s assume that you build a blog web site.

 Firstly, you have to prepare data for your website.
-As a first step, you should prepare small unit images such as logos, banners and background images.
-As a next step, you can make a structure for the design of the web site using a markup language called HTML.
+As the first step, you should prepare small unit images such as logos, banners and background images.
+As the next step, you can make a structure for the design of the web site using a markup language called HTML.
 It’s as if writing a MS word document with title, head and body.
 As the last step, you have to prepare texts and photos related to your post.
-Those contents are stored in the storage called a database and a file.
+Those contents are stored in the storages such as a database and a file.

 Secondly, every logic handles input data and makes output data.
 Let’s talk about blog’s basic functions like reading and writing.
-To show readers a post, the reading logic loads images and texts from the storage and compose one document in a HTML format using the loaded data.
+To show readers a post, the reading logic loads images and texts from the storages and compose one document in a HTML format using the loaded data.
 So your web browser can show the web page which is the output of the logic.
-As for writing function, the writing logic reads blog post submission as its input and then save them into the storage as it output.
+As for writing function, the writing logic reads blog post submission as its input and then save them into the storage as its output.

-To sum it up, this is basic explanation to help you to understand computer programs.
+To sum it up, this is a basic explanation to help you understand computer programs.
 As our society has become interested in computer programing, you’d better to learn how computer programs works in detail.

 ## a/the exmaples